Policy Improvement Reinforcement Learning

 \section{Introduction}

-Reinforcement Learning with Verifiable Rewards (RLVR) has become a central post-training paradigm for improving the reasoning capabilities of large language models (LLMs) \cite{yang2025qwen3,Guo_2025,zou2025transformer,chen2026scoring,xie2026uniarm}.
-By leveraging objective and scalable supervision, RLVR is particularly effective for domains such as mathematical reasoning \cite{chen2026weakdriven,li2026counterfactual} and program synthesis \cite{wu2025ucoder,zuo2026how}.
+Reinforcement learning has become a central post-training paradigm for improving the reasoning, coding, and tool-use capabilities of large language models and agents \cite{ban2026agent,yang2025qwen3,Guo_2025,zou2025transformer,chen2026scoring,xie2026uniarm}.
+A prominent line of work is reinforcement learning with verifiable rewards (RLVR), where objective rewards from answer verifiers, program execution, or tool feedback provide scalable supervision for domains such as mathematical reasoning \cite{chen2026weakdriven,li2026counterfactual} and program synthesis \cite{wu2025ucoder,zuo2026how}.